Archive for the ‘

 Here are a few products I use in my own car and a few that might be useful in special situations:

 I keep it thrown over my gear stick and hanging into the passenger side.
 It’s easy to stuff the garbage into the top and the velcro bottom opens easily to release the trash.
-I own this in tan to match my car’s interior but when it has seen better days, I’m getting one like this:
+I own this in tan to match my old car’s interior but when it has seen better days (the time is coming soon!), I’m getting one like this:

 |Auto Trash Bag by The Mod Mobile